 OnceHub's Pooled availability algorithm is based on the longest idle time concept.
 This refers to the amount of time that has passed since a booking was last created for each Booking page.

 NoteThe meeting time does not have an effect on the longest idle time.

-The Pooled availability algorithm assigns the next booking to the Booking page with the longest idle time (i.e. the Booking page for which the the longest time has passed since a booking was last made).
+The Pooled availability algorithm assigns the next booking to the Booking page with the longest idle time.
+This is the Booking page for which the the longest time has passed since a booking was last made.
 If there are a number of Booking pages with the same idle time, then the algorithm picks one at random.

-- New Booking pages added to a Master page (this happens as soon as the User clicks Save) are considered to have the longest idle time.
-This means that new Booking pages will be highest priority for new bookings.
+- When a new Booking page is added to a Master page, this Booking page is considered to have the longest idle time.
+This means that the new Booking page will be highest priority for new bookings.

-Note If you are using Pooled availability with priority and multiple Booking pages have been assigned the same priority, then longest idle time will be used to choose between them.
+Note If you're using Pooled availability with priority and multiple Booking pages have been assigned the same Assignment priority, then longest idle time will be used to choose between them.